MHickey2/First_Project/TEST.md

      <img src="assets/images/readme/mantest1.png" alt="manual test part 2" />
 </p>
 <br/>
-* In this site the action has been set to “POST” using the 'Code Institute Site' to validate the form action is working correctly and the Code Institute acknowledgment is displaying, I also had used "GET" in order to redirect the user to the Confirmation Page, the site was tested using both alternatives and it worked as expected in each scenario.
-The 'Confirmation Page' can be found [here](confirmation.html)
+* In this site the action has been set to “POST” using the 'Code Institute Site' to validate the form action is working correctly and the Code Institute acknowledgment is displaying, I also had used "GET" in order to redirect the user to the Confirmation Page, the site was tested using both alternatives and it worked as expected in each scenario.*

 <br/>
-When working within GitPod, I inserted buttons on the next screen that would take me to page that did not exist so I could test whether the 404 page would be shown.
+When working within GitPod, I inserted buttons on the 'next page' that would take me to page that did not exist so I could test whether the 404 page would be shown.
 I also had another button that brought me to the confirmation page as I had the form set to 'POST' and not 'GET'.
 I removed these buttons before final submission.
 See image below.

 <br/>
 <p align ="center">